ThaaoBlues/ecosys/readme.md

 ## QSync "Magasin" :
 We project to make a store where anyone can publish and/or download QSync addons (named "grapins" in all my frenchness bc it grabs apps data ) and QSync apps (named "tout en un" or 'all in one' in english).

+# How do I know that Qsync already has linked my app from another device ?
+Wether you are on android or on desktop, when you download an app you can everything is made for you, from the creation of the folder where you put the files you want to sync to the registration of your app in qsync database.
+The only thing you must do is on android, as the usage of an alternative app store is not user friendly, you must start qsync app from a specific intent to let it know that the user installed an app that works with qsync.
+This procedure is specified in the android_app.md file

+## More details on how to write an android app that works with Qsync in the android_app.md file
+## The following description is usefull for everyone but the examples are for desktop apps

 ## QSync "grapins" :
 Addons are really simple but may evolve as time passes.
 You must provide a json object with those informations :